-To date, there is no unique definition of the notion of "informality" or "informal economy."
-Informality and informal economy are analysed in different perspectives and refer to a number of activities.
-This is the reason why not just the definition, but also its name is a matter of debate.
-Informal economy is also known as "shadow economy," "cash economy," "hidden economy," "illicit economy," "informal sector," "underground economy," etc. Informality started to become object of discussion of academic circles of economists during 1950s and 1960s3.
-This economic phenomenon was analysed in 1972 by the International Labour Organisation (ILO), under the term "informal sector"4.
-Nowadays, informality represents an identified and serious problem also for developed countries, including those of the EU5.
+- I. Formalisation reform where business is a partner - II.
+A tax system and tax administration that is responsible for formalisation. - III.
+Regulatory system supporting formalisation. - Access to loans and financial services as incentives to formalisation. - V. Consultation, transparency, and taxpayers education. - 1 BEEPS IV and BEEPS V- Business Environment and Enterprise Performance Survey. - 2 Foreign Investors Association of Albania (FIAA) -Business Environment Survey 2015 o date, there is no unique definition of the notion of "informality" or "informal economy."
+Informality and informal economy are analysed from different perspectives and refer to several activities.
+This is the reason why not just the definition but also its name is a matter of debate.
+The informal economy is also known as "shadow economy," "cash economy," "hidden economy," "illicit economy," "informal sector," "underground economy," etc. Informality started to become an object of discussion in academic circles of economists during the 1950s and 1960s.
+This economic phenomenon was analysed in 1972 by the International Labour Organisation (ILO) under the term "informal sector"4.
+Nowadays, informality represents an identified and serious problem also for developed countries, including those of the EU.